Letting it go to pieces is not an option and it’s up to this generation to come together and find the solution.

 Bangladesh needs you.
 Yes, I am talking to you – the next generation.
 When the entire country around us goes down in a tailspin, the onus lies on you and me to pull it back.
 The older generation has failed to live up to Bangladesh’s founding dreams; you and I must pull things back together.
 Such a feat is only possible if we can learn to overcome our differences and work together towards a shared purpose.

-Why is it so hard to imagine youths from different backgrounds come and work together?
+Why is it so hard to imagine youths from different backgrounds coming and working together?
 Has it really become the norm?
 Can’t we do anything to overcome this initial crucial barrier to bridging the gap?
-Perhaps the answer lies in exploring and establishing a more tolerant and liberal mind-set.
+Perhaps the answer lies in exploring and establishing a more tolerant and liberal mindset.

 Source: Dhaka Tribune

 Stay up-to-date with our Thought Leadership and Insights